Hub Help Logo

 • Home Hub v1: Go to Advanced, and go to 'Configuration' > 'Wireless' > 'Security', then untick the "Broadcast Network Name:" option.

-Once done, you'll only be able to set up a new device if you know the Hub's SSID.
+Once done, you’ll only be able to set up a wireless connection if you know the Home Hub’s SSID – you’ll have to do the wireless set-up manually.

 Restricting Internet access - By time